shivpranavbgargi/LuaRadio/README.md

-# LuaRadio as docker image
+# LuaRadio as a docker image

 ### Record and listen to FM radio with an RTL-SDR by following the steps below.